Bone Health

 If you've received a recent diagnosis of osteopenia or osteporosis, it can feel overwhelming (I know this from personal experience!).
 As you begin the lengthier process of assembling your team, here are some things that you can implement right away:

-- strength training (make sure your form is perfect and include a recovery day between sessions or body parts)
+- strength training (make sure your form is perfect and include a recovery day between sessions or body parts, don't forget toe and ankle strength!)

 - core training (note that some core exercises might put you at an increased fracture risk so work smartly)